FederatedTrust: A Solution for Trustworthy Federated Learning: Conclusions and Future Work

 As future work, it is planned to extend the prototype by implementing new metrics identified in the taxonomy.
 It is also intended to deploy the algorithm on FL frameworks training FL models in a decentralized fashion.
 Furthermore, the score aggregation step could be improved by analyzing the trade-offs between pillars and metrics to handle the weight assignments.
-Finally, the normalization functions could also be improved by designing better score ranges and mappings.
+Finally, the normalization functions could also be improved by designing better score ranges and mappings.{Furthermore, multi-objective optimization techniques will be analyzed and evaluated to help in the the task of aggregating metrics while computing the global trust score.}